Frequently Asked Questions

 A detailed schedule of events will be provided upon your arrival to campus, and a tentative schedule can be found here.
 In order to be considered for the scholarship, you must participate in all designated event sessions.
-There will be limited free time during the program – mostly on Saturday evening after scheduled events are completed.
+There will be free time during the program – mostly on Saturday evening after scheduled events are completed.
 Since the campus tour and residence hall tour are not a scheduled part of the 24-hour event, students have the option to arrive early and/or stay late in order to participate in these additional activities.
 Please see the event schedule for more information.

 Who will attend the Honors Colloquium?

-The event will include prospective freshmen who have been admitted with honors to Whitworth for fall 2017.
-We limit each program to 100-120 participants, though there may be fewer students at your event.
-We will award two four-year, full-tuition scholarships and 10 $2,000 scholarships at each event.
+The event will include prospective freshmen who have been admitted with honors to Whitworth for fall 2018.
+We limit each program to 100-120 participants.
+We will award three four-year, full-tuition scholarships and at least 10 $1,000 scholarships at each event.
 In addition, all who participate fully in Honors Colloquium are eligible for our $1,000 visit scholarship.

 What is the cost?

-There is no cost for student participation.
-Three meals and overnight lodging in a residence hall on campus will be provided for participants.
-(On-campus lodging is not available for parents.
-Parents may dine in our dining hall for $8.50 per person; debit, credit or cash are accepted.)
+Cost for students is $25, which includes three meals and overnight lodging in a residence hall on campus.
+On-campus lodging is not available for parents.
+Parents may dine in our dining hall for $8.50 per person; debit, credit or cash are accepted.
 Students may want to bring additional funds if they are interested in purchasing items from our campus bookstore, coffee shop or café or if they need additional meals outside the three provided.